Techsist-Analyst/LITA-CAPSTONE-PROJECT-/README.md

 ### Data Sources:
 The primary source of data used here is Data Sale-csv.

 ### Tools used
-- Microsoft Excel for data cleaning and visualization
+- Microsoft Excel for data cleaning, analysis and visualization
 - Sql for data querying
-- Power bi for data modeling,query, Dax calculations and visualization
+- Power bi for data modeling,querying, Dax calculations, analysis and visualization
 - GitHub for portfolio building.

+### Data Cleaning and Preparation
+- Data loading and inspection
+- Handling missing variables
+- Data cleaning and formatting

+### Exploratory Data Analysis
+-Top selling Products
+- Regional Performances
+- Monthly sales trends